emillo/usersdemo/README.md

 # in a debian-based distro
 sudo apt install sqlite3

-# create the database in the app dir (also create the admin user with password '12345')
+# create the database in the app dir (also creates the admin user with password '12345')
 cd app/
 sqlite3 Users.db < users.sql
 ```